-- putting someone in fear of immediate physical injury, serious physical injury, sexual abuse, strangulation, or sexual assault.1
+- puts you in fear of immediate (imminent) physical injury, serious physical injury, stalking, sexual assault, or strangulation;

-Stalking is defined as the actions described in the crimes of stalking in the first degree or stalking in the second degree.3 The stalking does not have to be committed by someone with whom you are (or have been) in a dating relationship.
+Stalking is defined as the actions described in the crimes of stalking in the first degree or stalking in the second degree or a criminal attempt, conspiracy, facilitation, or solicitation to commit either of those crimes.3 To qualify for an interpersonal protective order, the sexual assault can be committed by a dating partner or a non-dating partner.

 What types of interpersonal protective orders are there?
 How long do they last?

-There are two types of interpersonal protective orders:
+There are two types of interpersonal protective orders, temporary and final.

 A final interpersonal protective order can only be issued only after the abuser has an opportunity to attend a court hearing in which you and the abuser both have a chance to present evidence, witnesses, testimony, etc. If after a hearing, the judge finds that dating violence and abuse, sexual assault, or stalking has occurred, the judge can issue a final interpersonal protective order that can last up to three years.3 The order may also be renewed – see Can an order be extended? for more information.

 3 KRS § 456.060(1), (3)

 What protections can I get in an interpersonal protective order?

 In a temporary or final interpersonal protective order, the judge can: